 Salary is dependent upon experience and qualifications.
 Redeemer offers an excellent benefits package, including a pension plan, insurance, and medical/dental coverage.
 Vacation is generous, starting at four weeks.
 The rewards of mentoring young people are priceless!

-Interested applicants should submit a letter of application, curriculum vitae, evidence of teaching quality, and three letters of references.
+Interested applicants should submit a letter of application, curriculum vitae, evidence of teaching quality, and the names of three individuals who have agreed to submit letters of reference should the application advance to the next stage of the interviewing process.
 In addition to these materials, applicants must include a one- to two-page statement describing their own Christian faith commitment, its alignment with Redeemer’s mission, and its impact on their academic and professional work.
 Deadline for applications is October 17, 2022 or until the position is filled.

 Redeemer University offers equal employment opportunities to qualified applicants.
 In accordance with Canadian Immigration requirements, Canadian citizens and permanent residents will be considered first for this position.

 Direct applications to: Dr. Kyle Spyksma, Interim Vice President, Academic

 Submit applications to: firstname.lastname@example.org (please quote position title in subject line)

 Expiry date: Posted until Until filled (applications will be reviewed upon submission, so please apply ASAP)

 Applicants are requested to email their application materials (cover letter & resume) and include a statement that articulates their faith perspective and its relation to the mission of Redeemer University.
 A range of qualifications are evaluated including distinguishing characteristics that demonstrate congruence with our identity as a university in the Protestant and Reformed Christian tradition.
 Only applicants selected for an interview will be contacted.
 Accommodations are available on request for candidates taking part in all aspects of the selection process.